ohmysh/docs-v2/other/faq.md

 > We will solve them quickly.

 - Zsh bug, please see in _Known Problems -> For Zsh_ part.
+- Chinese Internet errors, please see in _FAQ -> Chinese Internet_ part.

 > ### For Zsh
 >